dxos/dxos/docs/content/composer/README.md

 ![Alice and Bob device example](alice-and-bob-devices.svg)

 Here [device](../guide/glossary.md#device) means a running DXOS instance.
 One device runs per browser profile, so users can have multiple devices running on a physical machine.
+Each device is associated with an [identity](./user-guide/).

 [Agents](../guide/tooling/cli/agent.md) are DXOS instances running without an attached user interface.
 A common use of agents is to run on a server and provide availability if all other devices are offline, but this is completely optional.